lucky-libora/gordom/README.md

-# Go Parse It
+# GorDom

-Go-Parse-It is a simple html parser written in Go (Golang).
+GorDom is a simple html parser written in Go (Golang).
 It features a declarative way to parse html pages.

 ## Contents